zabih-dev/ZSeekBar/README.md

 - `zIsRoundEdges` if edges should be rounded or not (`true` by default).
 - `zIsClockwise` if progress clockwise or not (`true` by default).
 - `zIsFloatingThumbColor` if you want change thumb color base on progress color or not (`true` by default).
-- `zProgressBackgroundColor` color of bar behind progress.
+- `zTrackColor` progress track color.
 - `zProgressColorList` make gradient color of visible progress bar, separator by coma.(eg: #ff0000, #00ff00, #0022ff)
 - `zProgressColor` color of visible progress bar.(or gradient start color)
 - `zProgressCenterColor` gradient center color of visible progress bar.
 - `zProgressEndColor` gradient end color of visible progress bar.
 - `zProgressWidth` width of visible progress bar.
-- `zProgressBackgroundWidth` width of bar behind progress.
+- `zTrackThickness` thickness of progress bar.
 - `zThumbWidth` width of thumb drawable.
 - `zThumbTintColor` tint color of thumb.
 - `zThumb` reference to thumb drawable.